Child support when parents and children live outside Australia

 Applying when the other parent is outside Australia

-If you live in Australia and the other parent lives outside Australia, you should contact us to discuss applying for child support.
+If you live in Australia and the other parent lives outside Australia, you should call our Child Support enquiry line to discuss applying for child support.
 You may be able to apply for a child support assessment or to register a maintenance liability made outside Australia.

 Applying when you live outside Australia

 If you live in a reciprocating jurisdiction and the other parent lives in Australia, you can apply to get child support from them.
 You’ll need to apply through the maintenance authority in your country to:

 - get an Australian child support assessment using our International application for child support assessment form

 - register and collect a maintenance liability made outside Australia.

 If you’re a non-parent carer and live in a reciprocating jurisdiction you can apply to get child support if at least one parent lives in Australia.

 If you live in a reciprocating jurisdiction and the other parent lives in Australia, you can apply to pay child support to them.
 You can apply by either: